COP 7: DUE DILIGENCE

 Our Code of Conduct & KYC Questionnaire

-While we have always conducted research into new business partners to ensure we are values-aligned, these new methods have strengthened our due diligence efforts by improving internal reporting and documentation.
+While we have always conducted research into new business partners to ensure we are values aligned, over the past year we have continued to strengthen our due diligence efforts with this internal documentation.

 Our Grievance Mechanism

-Our grievance mechanism for internal stakeholders (ie, employees) can be accessed via our website (www.pyrrha.com/pages/responsible-business-practices-policy).
+Our grievance mechanism for Our grievance mechanism for internal stakeholders (ie, employees) can be accessed via our website (https://pyrrha.com/pages/responsible-business-practices-policy).
 It is also found in our Employee Handbook and in our Policy Binder, which is in the common area of our Vancouver Studio.

 STEP 2: IDENTIFY AND ASSESS RISK IN THE SUPPLY CHAIN